The Gospel of Salvation from God our Father through His Beloved Son our Lord Christ Jesus and the Holy Spirit

-The greatest written words given to mankind are found within the Holy Bible in this scriptural verse (John 3:16),
+The greatest written words in this writer’s opinion given to mankind are found within the Holy Bible in this scriptural verse (John 3:16),

 "For God so loved the world, that He gave His only Son, that whoever believes in Him should not perish but have eternal life."

-There is an invitation to visitors and listeners to be part of the body (the church) of Christ, to repent of their sins, confess Jesus is the Christ the Son of the Living God and be baptized for the forgiveness for their sins, to begin their walk in newness of life being faithful and enduring until death, and becoming part of a wonderful family and having a future in eternity with God (Matthew 10:22, Mark 16:16, Acts 2:38, Acts 8:12, Romans 5:17-21, Hebrews 3:6, James 1:12, 1 John 1:3, Revelation 2:7, Revelation 2:10, Revelation 2:26-29).
+There is an invitation to visitors and listeners to be part of the body (the church) in Christ, this is not a request or any requirement for any man, woman or child of accountability to discuss any sins that they have done, only to repent of their sins, confess Jesus is the Christ the Son of the Living God and be baptized for the forgiveness for their sins, to begin their walk in newness of life being faithful and enduring until death, and becoming part of a wonderful family and having a future in eternity with God (Matthew 28:18-20, Mark 16:15-16, Acts 2:38, Acts 8:12, Romans 5:14-17, Hebrews 3:1-6, James 1:1-12, 1 John 1:1-4, Revelation 2:8-10).

-This is a day that brings about a Joy and that Joy comes from the Lord.
-This is a wonderful day to be thankful for all that God our Father, His Son our Lord Jesus and the Holy Spirit has done, as well as each day we are to be thankful, helpful, sharing the faith bringing Glory to God (1 Corinthians 10:31-33, Ephesians 5:20, Colossians 3:17, Colossians 3:23-24) we need to be of sound in judgement for the purpose of prayer, and striving to live a life closer to the honor and glory that we should reflect being part of the body (the church) of Christ (Romans 2:6-7) along with keeping fervent in our love for one another (1Peter 4:7-9).
+This is a day that brings about a joy and that joy comes from the Lord, a wonderful day to be thankful for all that God our Father, His Son our Lord Jesus and the Holy Spirit have done, as well as what they are doing.
+This is a day that we are to be thankful, helpful, sharing the faith bringing Glory to God.

 In Matthew 5:13 our Lord Christ Jesus has given us guidance about being the salt of the earth.